RigonP/RigonP/README.md

 ```

 <!-- Subtle, classy nod to graduating #1 in the cohort — keep or remove as you like -->
-> *Graduated top of my master's cohort — but I'm more interested in what I build next than in the ranking behind me.*

 ---